If you love learning languages, you should go to the Polyglot Gathering at least once in your life.

 They felt fully responsible for their own learning process and were motivated to reach their goals, proving the great power a teacher has when he or she decides to become a coach rather than a professor and works together with his/her students, making learning an interesting process towards a common goal.

-The speech was called “Don’t teach me, make me learn” and, being a teacher myself, I found it full of food for thought and gave me a lot of ideas for my own language courses – some of which you will soon see here as well.
+The speech was called “Don’t teach me, make me learn” and, being a teacher myself, I found it full of food for thought and gave me a lot of ideas for my own language courses.

 Yet there were many other interesting talks.